boschsensortec/COINES/doc/docs/accessing_the_sensor_on_application_board/running_examples_on_pc_side.md

 To overcome this drawback, the examples can also be run on the MCU side (see next section).

 <figure markdown>

   ![Image: running example on PC side](working_princpile_run_on_pc.drawio)
-  <figcaption>Working principle: running example on PC side</figcaption>
+  <figcaption>Fig. 4: Working principle: running example on PC side</figcaption>
 </figure>